AIDC Toolkit Help

 • The create() (or createNNN()) method is overloaded, with a parameter accepting either a single value to create a single string or multiple values to create multiple strings.

-• If the value to create a string is of type bigint:
+• If the value to create a string is numeric (number or bigint):

 Predefined creators